munificent/craftinginterpreters/book/superclasses.md

 Take a look back at what we've created.
-By my count, we wrote around 2,500 lines of fairly clean, straightforward C. That little program contains a complete implementation of the -- quite high-level! -- Lox language with a whole precedence table full of expression types and a suite of control flow statements.
+By my count, we wrote around 2,500 lines of fairly clean, straightforward C. That little program contains a complete implementation of the -- quite high-level! -- Lox language, with a whole precedence table full of expression types and a suite of control flow statements.
 We implemented variables, functions, closures, classes, fields, methods, and inheritance.